adler/awsheet/README.md

 ## AWSHeet

+AWSHeet is a python library that provision AWS resources.
+It allows you to build your infrastructure as code and facilitate continuous delivery.

 * automatically provision and configure AWS resources (uses boto and awscli internally)
-* create equivalent stacks in production, staging and testing environments
+* create *equivalent* stacks in production, staging and testing environments
 * build your own scripts based on AWSHeet's idempotent primitives
 * extend AWSHeet with your own custom business logic
 * delete/terminate all resources on demand